 Different texts as “RU Allocation subfield”, “RU Allocation signalling field”, and so on are used to indicate RU Allocation field.
 RU Allocation field should be used to keep consistency.

 Propose to clean up the text and use the consistent terminology.

-To TGax editor: P285L58 replace the current text with the proposed changes below..
+To TGax editor: P285L58 replace the current text with the proposed changes below.

 ------------- Begin Text Changes ---------------

 Encoding and modulation